College of Arts and Letters, Department of Design

 Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
 For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
 The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
 Information concerning licensure and credentialing requirements are available from the Dean of Undergraduate Studies, Sacramento Hall 234, (916) 278-5344.

-- The Interior Design program is accredited by the Council of Interior Design Accreditation (CIDA) and by the National Association of Schools of Art and Design (NASAD).
+- The Interior Design program is accredited by the National Association of Schools of Art and Design (NASAD).
 The four-year major leads to a Bachelor of Arts degree in Interior Design with a concentration in Interior Architecture.

 - Sacramento State Interior Design students have been award winners in numerous design competitions.